 If you have an orbital sander and you have no idea how to use it, then it is safe to say that the sander probably isn’t doing you much good and you’re probably hoping someone will teach you how to use it.
 Lucky for you, that’s exactly what I am going to do with this post and you will learn everything there is to know about an orbital sander when it comes to using one to sand hardwood floors.
+I will also tell you of how the orbital sander is your best go-to when it comes to dealing with woodwork epoxy resin.
 With this guide in mind, you are going to have a much easier time when it comes to sanding the hardwood floors in your home and you will know exactly what you need to do.
 Even if you already know how to sand hardwood floors, you might have an easier time doing so after reading this post because there are plenty of tips and tricks to help make it easier.

 When it comes to just about any tutorial you are going to read or watch, it’s going to be considerable easier for you to watch (a video attached down below) and learn from the tutorial if you can do some hands on work with it.
 For this reason, I highly recommend having an orbital sander on hand so that you can fully understand how to work it as well as understand what you need to do in order to sand the hardwood floors in your home with the orbital sander.
 While you probably shouldn’t practice on hardwood floors while you are learning, it can be a big benefit to you if you just understand how the orbital sander itself works.

 In addition to hopefully having the sander with you and on your person, then you will find that the next important thing would be to have a writing utensil and some notebook or other paper with you at all times.
 Over the course of this tutorial, you’re going to learn a lot and you might find easier or simpler ways to get things done.
 If you do, you’ll want to have a way to write things down so having a pen or pencil with some paper handy can be really helpful.

 Inspect The Floor